Chaoses-Ib/ArtificialIntelligence/Machine Learning/Neural Networks/Recurrent/Gated/README.md

 # Gated Recurrent Neural Networks
 Like leaky units, **gated RNNs** are based on the idea of creating paths through time that have derivatives that neither vanish nor explode.
 Leaky units did this with connection weights that were either manually chosen constants or were parameters.
 Gated RNNs generalize this to connection weights that may change at each timestep.

 Leaky units allow the network to accumulate information (such as evidence for a particular feature or category) over a long duration.
 Once that information has been used, however, it might be useful for the neural network to forget the old state.
 For example, if a sequence is made of subsequences and we want a leaky unit to accumulate evidence inside each sub-subsequence, we need a mechanism to forget the old state by setting it to zero.
 Instead of manually deciding when to clear the state, we want the neural network to learn to decide when to do it.
-This is what gated RNNs do.
+This is what gated RNNs do.[^deeplearning]

 ## Long short-term memory
 [Wikipedia](https://en.wikipedia.org/wiki/Long_short-term_memory)